smolgumball/bb-vue/README.md

   * `nano /bb-vue/examples/1-the-app-tray.js`
 * Open an issue if you run into any problems, or hit me up in [the BitBurner discord](https://discord.gg/XKEGvHqVr3).

-## In Development

-Most recent changes for those who want to browse the source:
-* Take a [peek at the `/src/bb-vue/*` tree](https://github.com/smolgumball/bb-vue/tree/dev/src/bb-vue) of the `dev` branch
-* Pop over here and [heed the call for testers](https://github.com/smolgumball/bb-vue/issues/11) if you'd like to lend a hand in shaping the growth of `bb-vue` with your feedback

 ## Changelog

 ### `dev`